lithium/welovemovies/doc/USER-STORIES.md

   - i can see a leaderboard of the top 5 people by movie count
   - i can see overall stats of all users

+Public Profile Page

 Backlog
-  - i can make a list of movies to share with other people
-  - i can optionally leave a full length review
-  - public profile page
   - i can upload an avatar
   - i can choose which is my default avatar: placeholder, uploaded or from a social account
   - i can see a calendar of scheduled viewings
+  - i can make a list of movies to share with other people